 As pure crystalline carbon (C), diamonds have the exact same chemistry as graphite (though they have different molecular structures).
 If strongly heated in the presence of oxygen (air), carbon will react with the oxygen (burn) to form carbon dioxide gas (CO2).
 Other compounds containing carbon, such as plant material or flesh, will decompose quickly when heated strongly.
 At normal temperatures and in the presence of moisture and bacteria, they will decompose very slowly into various gases, including methane (CH4) and carbon dioxide.

 We all finish up as carbon dioxide and dust eventually.
 Recycling, anyone?

 Impure Diamonds Burn and Leave Ashes

 Yes, diamonds burn.
 There are many substantiated insurance claims of diamonds being destroyed in fires.
 As far as I know, the bit about no ash remaining is theoretical.
 Being pure carbon, the combustion of diamond does produce CO2.
 But just how many absolutely pure diamonds exist?
 Any color in diamonds is produced by non-carbon impurities.
 In addition to the oxygen, which takes up residence on the surface of a diamond (attaching itself almost automatically to the free molecular bonding sites), most diamonds are at least partially nitrogenated.

 So, technically, if you have a non-nitrogenated, flawless, pure-white diamond, you can turn it into CO2 with the application of heat.
 But who would want to?

 Boy, isn’t a CRC Handbook of Chemistry and Physics a handy thing to have around?

-For this to take place in an air mixture, the heat must be kept directly applied on the diamonds at all times.
-If removed, the diamonds will not continue to burn, due to oxygen being diluted with nitrogen that does not support combustion.
+For this to take place in an air mixture, the heat must remain applied directly on the diamonds at all times.
+If removed, the diamonds won’t continue to burn, because oxygen diluted with nitrogen won’t support combustion.

 Ron Campbell, Central Coast Gem Lab